)

 Optional car insurance coverages to consider

-You might want to consider the following coverages for more protection, though they are optional in Massachusetts:
+You might want to consider the following coverages for more protection, though they’re optional in Massachusetts:

-Collision: Even if you cause an accident, this coverage pays to repair or replace your car after an accident with another vehicle or collision with an object.
+If you cause an accident, collision insurance pays to repair or replace your car after a collision with another vehicle or object.

-Roadside assistance: Specifics vary by each company, but this typically covers towing, jump-starts, flat-tire changes, and more for policyholders.
+Specifics vary by company, but roadside assistance typically covers towing, jump-starts, flat-tire changes, and more for policyholders.

-Rental reimbursement: If your car is at the repair shop after a covered incident, this pays for the costs of a rental car, up to a daily limit.
+If your car is at the repair shop after a covered incident, rental reimbursement coverage pays for the costs of a rental car, up to a daily limit.

-Gap: You should consider this coverage if you’re financing a car.
+You should consider gap insurance if you’re financing a car.
 If the car is a total loss after an accident, gap coverage pays the difference between your outstanding car loan balance and the amount you receive from the insurer for the totaled car.

 Massachusetts car insurance requirements FAQs